 If you’re not on our CP parkrun email list, now is a great time to join the 1000+ who already joined.
 The easiest way to join the list is to open a past parkrun ‘results’ email and click on the orange “manage my profile” button.
 Under “email options”, select “opt-in” for College Park (and make sure to click the green “save” button).
 We will never spam you.
 You’ll get a once weekly warm and fuzzy email from our co-Event Director Andrea, updating you on what’s happening and sharing supportive thoughts.

-As this is not an official parkrun event, and makes no use of the barcodes and central databases that we normally rely on, participation in the virtual parkrun does not count towards parkrun milestones and shirts.
+As this is not an official parkrun event, and it makes no use of the barcodes and central databases that we normally rely on, participation in the virtual parkrun does not count towards parkrun milestones and shirts.
 Participation is entirely for good health and good karma.
-If this goes well and we repeat it, we may tally virtual participation.
-Or we may find that we're unable to manage a spreadsheet.
-We'll see!
+We tally virtual participation and award badges for completing 5, 10, 25, etc. virtual parkruns.

 Our 181 previous in-person parkrun events have been put on by hundreds of wonderful volunteers from our community.
 It works well because so many different people pitch in.
-CP Virtual parkrun will be just the same, though some of the details will have changed, e.g., no finisher token sorting needed.
+CP Virtual parkrun is just the same, though some of the details have changed, e.g., no finisher token sorting needed.
 Here are some volunteer roles:

 Results processors.
 Collect information on who did what that Saturday.
 This will be more manual, less magic than at a regular in-person parkrun.